SwissDataScienceCenter/renku-graph/token-repository/README.md

 #### GET /projects/:id/tokens

-Fetches an access token for a project id or path.
+Fetches an access token for a project id or slug.

-**NOTICE**: if project path used, it has to be URL encoded.
+**NOTICE**: if project slug used, it has to be URL encoded.

 **Response**